actiniumn404/fll-curriculum/index.md

 # Welcome

-We are  [FTC Team 18225 High Definition], a passionate robotics team from Bellevue, Washington made up of 15 enthusiastic members.

-Since our founding in 2021, we are proud to have achieved

-* 4-time Inspire Award Winners at the Washington State Championship
-* 1-time Inspire Award 2nd Place
-* 5-time World Championship Qualifications
-* Division Finalists at the World Championship

-One of our primary goals is to continue impacting our community through STEM educational outreach.
-In this way, we hope that this resource serves as a valuable resource to support your team's FLL journey.

-[FTC Team 18225 High Definition]: https://ftc18225.nw1robotics.org/
+We are Reach for STEM Initiative, a Bellevue-based organization dedicated to inspiring the next generation of innovators.
+Our mission is to break down barriers and expand access to FIRST robotics and STEM education for students across the globe.

+Founded in 2025, we are driven by a passion for giving students meaningful opportunities to learn, explore, and grow through hands-on STEM experiences.

+We’re excited to share this resource with you and hope it becomes a valuable guide and source of inspiration on your team’s FLL journey!